DataCrusade1999/Sentiment-Analysis/README.md

 Sentiment Analysis (Python)
 # Sentiment analysis is contextual mining of text which identifies and extracts subjective information in source material, and helping a business to understand the social sentiment of their brand, product or service while monitoring online conversations.
 Find Out More About Sentiment Analysis Here-->shorturl.at/oAKV3

+The Model isn't much good but it's a start😊😊😊